percona/k8spsmdb-docs/docs/expose.md

 maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB by using Kubernetes internal DNS names in the URI.

-By default, a ClusterIP service is created (this is controlled by [replsets.expose.exposeType](https://docs.percona.com/percona-operator-for-mongodb/operator.html#replsetsexposeexposetype)).
-The service works in a round-robin fashion between all the mongod pods of the replica set.
+By default, a ClusterIP Service is created (this is controlled by [replsets.expose.exposeType](https://docs.percona.com/percona-operator-for-mongodb/operator.html#replsetsexposeexposetype)).
+The service works in a round-robin fashion between all the mongod Pods of the replica set.

 In this case, the URI looks like this (taking into account the need for a proper password obtained from the Secret, and a proper namespace name instead of the `<namespace name>` placeholder):